 Based on management's analysis of the Company's securities, the performance of the underlying loans and changes in market factors, management determined that unrealized losses as of the balance sheet date on the Company's securities were primarily the result of changes in market factors, rather than issuer-specific credit impairment, and such losses were considered temporary.
 The Company performed analyses in relation to such securities, using management's best estimate of their cash flows, which support its belief that the carrying values of such securities were fully recoverable over their expected holding periods.
 Such market factors include changes in market interest rates and credit spreads and certain macroeconomic events, none of which will directly impact the Company's ability to collect amounts contractually due.
 Management continually evaluates the credit status of each of the Company's securities and the collateral supporting those securities.
 This evaluation includes a review of the credit of the issuer of the security (if applicable), the credit rating of the security (if applicable), the key terms of the security (including credit support), debt service coverage and loan to value ratios, the performance of the pool of underlying loans and the estimated value of the collateral supporting such loans, including the effect of local, industry and broader economic trends and factors.
 Significant judgment is required in this analysis.
-In connection with the above, the Company weighs the fact that substantially all of its investments in RMBS are guaranteed by U.S. government agencies or U.S. government sponsored enterprises.
+In connection with the above, the Company weighs the fact that a substantial majority of its investments in RMBS are guaranteed by U.S. government agencies or U.S. government sponsored enterprises.

-Unrealized losses that are considered OTTI are recognized in earnings.
-The Company did not record any OTTI charges during the three-month periods ended March 31, 2019 or March 31, 2018.
+Unrealized losses that are considered other than temporary are recognized in earnings.
+The Company did not record any OTTI charges during the three and nine-month periods ended September 30, 2019.
+The Company did not record any OTTI charges during the three-month period ended September 30, 2018.
+The Company recorded approximately \$45,000 of OTTI charges during the nine-month period ended September 30, 2018.